An IT network connects all your devices, plus other peripheral equipment such as printers

 Some businesses still build their network with cables because they're very reliable and fast.
 The most common type is Ethernet cable, which is rated for speed.
 Cat 6 cables can carry data fast enough for any business purpose.

 When building their network most businesses install network sockets at convenient locations in their premises, so computers and other devices can be plugged into the network.
 The sockets cost about £3 each.

 The router acts as a signpost, indicating where data on your network should go and enables devices to communicate with one another.

 Routers also connect directly to the internet and share the connection via cable or Wi-Fi with devices on the network.

 A basic router with four wired connections will cost from £70.
 A more advanced model, with 24 connections, could cost £150 or more.

 Routers also include Wi-Fi capability, enabling people to connect laptops, smartphones, tablets and other devices to the network wirelessly.

 Wi-Fi is ideal for providing network access to staff with mobile devices and in meeting rooms or common areas.
-It’s also useful for offering internet access to visitors, with many routers including a separate ‘guest’ network for the purpose.
-Wireless routers start from around £70.
+It's also useful for offering internet access to visitors, with many routers including a separate 'guest' network for the purpose.
+Wireless routers start at around £70.